Col-R/colcast_forecast/README.md

 # colcast_forecast
+IMPORTANT: I did this for a class.
+Not my own original code, I just wanted to use this as practice in Github

 A weather app.
 Initial commit 3/17/21

-I'm just now learning about APIs, so I'm building a weather app that utilizes that for some practice

 Using bootstrap for CSS, and AccuWeather API for json